Reflecting on 3 Years at Viget

 Earth Moves AR: Educational augmented reality app for a geoscience museum.
 Technologies used: Unity (C#), Blender, Substance Painter.

-MIT AR/VR Hackathon: Some friends/coworkers and I also participated in an AR/VR Hackathon at the MIT Media Lab and ended up taking 3rd place in the Mobile AR category.
+MIT AR/VR Hackathon: Some dear friends/coworkers and I also participated in an AR/VR Hackathon at the MIT Media Lab and ended up taking 3rd place in the Mobile AR category.
 That was such one fun weekend that I’ll never forget.

 Internet Connected Lamps: My good friend Eli also schooled me on some woodworking and hardware skills and we built this really neat pair of Internet connected lamps.
 They both have a capacitor which you can touch to cycle through colors and propagate the chosen color to the paired lamp.